chendaniely/computational-project-cookie-cutter/README.md

 	|
     |- results/       # output for tracking computational experiments performed on data

+A README containing a brief blurb is placed in each folder.
+This is because git will not track empty folders and placing a README will remind you of what goes in each folder, and also the overall folder structure will be retained

 ## How to use
 go to the directory where the `setup_project_dir.sh` is and run the following line in your terminal